 Wastewater from textile manufacturing is currently the focus of the Greenpeace Detox Campaign.
-Greenpeace has accused the textile industry (and thus also VAUDE) of being responsible for the pollution of China’s waters with dangerous chemicals.
+Greenpeace has accused the textile industry (including VAUDE) of being responsible for polluting China’s waters with dangerous chemicals.

-There, toxic waste and toxic effluents cause serious health problems in the local population.
-In addition, toxic substances in the global waterways are spreading throughout the whole world.
-The following articles explain what we can do to avoid chemical substances in the manufacturing of VAUDE products
+There, toxic waste and wastewater cause serious health problems in the local population.
+In addition, toxic substances in the global waterways are spreading throughout the entire world.
+The following articles explain what we can do to avoid chemical substances in the manufacturing of VAUDE products:

-VAUDE commissions independent producers to manufacturer its goods.
+VAUDE commissions independent producers to manufacture its goods.
 We try to influence comprehensive waste and wastewater management by stipulating which materials are to be used, for example with the bluesign® system.

 However, we must clearly recognize that our influence has been quite limited in the supply chain thus far.
 It has not been possible to obtain reliable data on waste or wastewater from producers and suppliers, which would create a reference base for the manufacture of VAUDE products.
-That is why we do not have any information about examples of any specific sewage or waste contamination arising from processes authorized by us
+That is why we do not have any information on examples of specific sewage or waste contamination arising from processes that we authorize.

 |GRI:||G4-DMA Effluents and Waste|